newrelic/open-install-library/docs/recipe-spec/recipe-spec.md

 # Example: https://github.com/newrelic/infrastructure-agent
 repository: string, required

+# Metadata used to recommend and install Quickstarts (dashboards, alerts, synthetics, etc.)
+# This is filtering criteria for the quickstartSearch endpoint in NerdGraph
+quickstarts: list (object), optional
+  - name: string, required
+    entities: object, optional
+      type: string, required
+      domain: string, required
+    category: string (enum), optional # One of [ newrelic, community ].
+Defaults to newrelic.

 # Still TBD
 # Indicates the target host/runtime/env where user is trying to install (Note: isn't necessarily where you're running the newrelic-cli from)
 # See http://download.newrelic.com/infrastructure_agent/ for possible permutations